veryhappythings/cv/index.md

     * Leading meetings and promoting agile development in an effort to produce a healthier workplace with more predictable production.
     * Working with sales, marketing, customer service and directors to determine and communicate feature priorities and estimates.
     * Hiring engineers.
-    * Splitting the department into two teams.
+    * Reorganising the department from one team to two and planning for further growth.

 ### Software Engineer, Osirium